 11. Sprouts Farmers Market

 Sprouts offers thousands of organic, natural, and gluten-free foods throughout their store.
-Personally, I find they support many small brands providing even more healthy options for customers.
+Personally, I find they support many small brands, providing even more healthy options for customers.

 12. Whole Foods Market.